 Are you considering a career in the trucking industry?
 Are you attracted by the freedom of the open road?
 Driving a large commercial truck for a living can be challenging, but it’s also incredibly rewarding.
-While it may seem tough, truck driving is a viable career opportunity for most people.
+While it may seem hard, truck driving is a viable job opportunity for most people.
 If you ask the right questions, go through professional training, and get lots of practice, it doesn’t even have to be that hard.

 - Truck Classes

 - CDL and Industry Training

 - Is it Hard to Be a Truck Driver?
 Learning Specific Driving Skills

 - Rewards of Truck Driving

 - How Hard Is It to Become a Truck Driver?